 Season the roast with the pepper, salt and rosemary.

 Install the rotisserie spit and meat in the bbq according to the manufacturers instructions.

 Ensure the pan is placed under the roast and is 1/2 full of water.

 Turn on the rotisserie and make sure the roast rotates freely during cooking.

 After 45 minutes insert a meat thermometer in the meat and check for temperature.

-Allow to rest for 5 - 10 minutes before carving to allow juices to redistribute.
+Wrap in aluminum foil and allow to rest for 5 - 10 minutes before carving to allow juices to redistribute.